thegetty/quire-docs/content/community/get-involved.md

 </div>
 <div class="image-list">

-## Design for Quire *
+## Design for Quire

-We are looking for designers in the Quire community that can contribute exciting designs for marketing collateral and other opportunities.
+We are looking for designers in the Quire community that can help us create exciting branded products and marketing collateral.
+This is a potentially compensated opportunity.

 <div class="action-button">